DappDevs/presentations/content/ethereum-background.md

 In my opinion, the best way to think of Ethereum is a really interesting backend database for decentralized applications.
-Like any database (MySQL, PostgreSQL, MSSQL, etc), Ethereum has ACID compliance:
-Atomicity, Consistency, Isolation, Durability
+Like most databases, Ethereum is ACID compliant, meaning transactions are Atomic, Consistent, Isolated, and Durable

 When a transaction is sent, it is applied atomically.
-In Ethereum, this means if a transaction fails because it runs out of gas or encounters an exception, then the transaction is not applied.
+In Ethereum, this means if a transaction fails because it runs out of gas or encounters an exception, then the transaction does not change the overall state.
 All nodes process this transaction together, so the transaction is applied "all or nothing" if confirmed by the network.